Wheat vs Rice vs Lupin Fillings: Which Heat Pack Is Best?

 Perfect for: Short bursts of relief or those who prefer a barely-there weight and neutral scent.

-Because lupin is now classified as an allergen in Australia, it’s important to know why lupin must be labelled as an allergen.
+Lupin is now classified as a declared allergen in Australia, meaning it must be clearly labelled on products

 Quick comparison

-Filling Heat Retention Weight Scent Texture Best For
+Filling Warmth Duration Texture Comfort Style Best For

 If you’d like a deeper look at how these grains conduct heat, here’s a short study on how heat packs increase tissue temperature.